Single-path Bit Sharing for Automatic Loss-aware Model Compression: Proposed Method

 where $z_4$ is the 4-bit quantized value and $r_4$ is the re-assignment offset based on $z_2$.
 To ensure that the results of re-assignment fall into the 4-bit quantized values, the re-assignment offset $r_4$ must be an integer multiple of the step size $s_4$.
 Formally, $r_4$ can be computed by performing 4-bit quantization on the residual error of $z_2$:

 According to Eq.~(\ref{eq:4_bit_decomposition}), a 4-bit quantized value can be decomposed into the 2-bit representation and its re-assignment offset.
 Similarly, an 8-bit quantized value can also be decomposed into the 4-bit representation and its corresponding re-assignment offset.
-In this way, we can generalize the idea of decomposition to arbitrary effective bitwidths as follows. \begin{thm} \textbf{\emph{(Quantization Decomposition) }} Let $z \in \left[ 0, 1 \right]$ be a normalized full-precision input, and $\{b_j\}_{j=1}^{K} $ be a sequence of candidate bitwidths.
+In this way, we can generalize the idea of decomposition to arbitrary effective bitwidths as follows. \begin{thm} \textbf{\emph{(Quantization Decomposition)}} Let $z \in \left[ 0, 1 \right]$ be a normalized full-precision input, and $\{b_j\}_{j=1}^{K} $ be a sequence of candidate bitwidths.
 If $b_j$ is an integer multiple of $b_{j-1}$, \ie, $b_{j} {=} \gamma_j b_{j-1}(j>1)$, where $\gamma_j\in \sZ^+ \backslash \{1\}$ is a multiplier, then the quantized approximation $z_{b_K}$ can be decomposed as:

-\end{thm} Theorem \ref{prop:bit_decompistion} indicates that the quantized approximation $z_{b_K}$ can be decomposed into the sum of the lowest bitwidth representation $z_{b_1}$ and a series of recursive re-assignment offsets. \jing{To measure the quantization error, } we introduce the following corollary.
+\end{thm} \jingr{{From Theorem \ref{prop:bit_decompistion},} the quantized representation $z_{b_K}$ can be decomposed into the sum of the lowest bitwidth representation $z_{b_1}$ and a series of recursive re-assignment offsets.} \jingr{In this way, we can gradually reduce the error brought from quantization by introducing the recursive re-assignment offsets.} \jing{To measure the quantization error,} we introduce the following corollary.

-\begin{coll} \textbf{\emph{(Normalized Quantization Error Bound) }} Given $\bz \in [0, 1]^d$ being a normalized full-precision vector, $\bz_{b_K} $ being its quantized vector with bitwidth $b_K$, where $d$ is the cardinality of $\bz$.
+\begin{coll} \textbf{\emph{(Normalized Quantization Error Bound)}} Given $\bz \in [0, 1]^d$ being a normalized full-precision vector, $\bz_{b_K} $ being its quantized vector with bitwidth $b_K$, where $d$ is the cardinality of $\bz$.
 Let $\epsilon_K = \frac{\|\bz - \bz_{b_K}\|_1}{\|\bz\|_1}$ be the normalized quantization error, then the following error bound w.r.t. $K$ holds:

-where $~C {=} \frac{d}{\|\bz\|_1}$ is a constant. \end{coll} \jing{ To empirically demonstrate Corollary~\ref{coll:bit_error}, we perform quantization on a random toy data $\bz \in [0, 1]^{100}$ and show the normalized quantization error change $|\epsilon_K {-} \epsilon_{K+1}|$ and error bound $\frac{C}{2^{b_{K}} {-}1}$ in Figure~\ref{fig:quantization_error}.
+where $~C {=} \frac{d}{\|\bz\|_1}$ is a constant. \end{coll} \jing{ To empirically demonstrate Corollary~\ref{coll:bit_error}, we perform quantization on a random toy data $\bz \in [0, 1]^{100}$ and show the normalized quantization error change $|\epsilon_K {-} \epsilon_{K+1}|$ and error bound $\frac{C}{2^{b_{K}} {-}1}$ in Fig.~\ref{fig:quantization_error}.
 From the results, the normalized quantization error change decreases quickly as the bitwidth increases and is bounded by $C/(2^{b_{K}} {-}1)$.
 We put the proof of Corollary~\ref{coll:bit_error} in the supplementary material. }